Guide To Generating 100 B2B Leads/Month

 When it comes to B2B lead generation, most marketers seem confused if you ask them about a strategy/process that can be scaled.
-Most B2B marketing strategies are still stuck on cold emails, basic social media updates and professional networking ( attending events etc.)
+Most B2B lead generation marketing strategies are still stuck on cold emails, basic social media updates and professional networking (attending events etc.)

 Here are some stats that can show just how powerful lead generation can be once coupled with strategic digital platforms: